Scope of work:

 The final element of formal synthesis is the modification of the letter 'G'.
 The diagonal cut of its stem directly references the silhouette and bow shape of Polish transatlantic ocean liners, which operated the regular Gdynia–America Line during the interwar period.
 This lettering detail links a modern visual identity with the historical identity of the place.

-The project was developed as part of the Creative Typography course organised by Design Practice.
-The programme was led by Mateusz Machalski, Professor at the Academy of Fine Arts in Warsaw, who awarded the project a special distinction for its exceptional aesthetics.
+The project for Gdynia was created as a final assignment for the Creative Typography course organized by Design Practice and led by Mateusz Machalski, Professor at the Academy of Fine Arts in Warsaw.
+Mateusz recognized the project as exceptionally aesthetic, awarding it the unofficial status of a candy.

 Hi Magda,